ExploreConsulting/netsuite-fasttrack-toolkit-ss2/readme.md

 # Tests
-The `test/` folder is configured to use `ts-jest` to compile the sources, and jest caches the output.
-This means the sources in the project are not changed.
-This is important because the tests use the modules compiled to run in Nodejs (commonjs compatible).
-The production build _must_ be AMD to function in NetSuite.
+The `test/` folder is configured to use `ts-jest` to compile the sources.

 to run the test suite: